POS Trends to Watch in 2017

 Walgreens shareholders requested a vote on whether to discontinue tobacco sales in their stores to take place at their meeting in January 2017.
 While Walgreens executives have blocked the vote, don’t expect the issue to go away.

 Some smaller pharmacy chains across the country have opted to stop selling tobacco voluntarily.
 For example, in 2015, the California grocery company Raley’s decided to stop selling tobacco, and in 2016, announced they would begin to stock the check-out aisle with “better-for-you” products.
 Shop-Rite in New Jersey ended their tobacco sales in 2014.
-In Vermont, 98% of independent pharmacies no longer sell tobacco (learn more about why, in their own words).
+In Vermont, 98% of independent pharmacies no longer sell tobacco (watch this video to learn more about why, in their own words).

 Localities can create tobacco-free pharmacies through part of a tobacco retailer licensing program by restricting the type of stores that may be issued a license to exclude pharmacies, or through a law that directly prohibits tobacco sales in pharmacies.